nehasm/coronaanalysis/README.md

 Let us get into analysis to get more insights from available data.
 ## `Data Description`
 The data used for analysis has 9 columns:
-* Sno--The serial number of record.
+* `Sno`--The serial number of record.
-* Date--Date of record.
+* `Date`--Date of record.
-* State/UnionTerritory--State of record.
+* `State/UnionTerritory`--State of record.
-* ConfirmedIndianNational--People count infected from virus and belongs to indian national.
+* `ConfirmedIndianNational`--People count infected from virus and belongs to indian national.
-* ConfirmedForeignNational--People count infected from virus and belongs to foreign national.
+* `ConfirmedForeignNational`--People count infected from virus and belongs to foreign national.
-* Cured--People count cured from virus.
+* `Cured`--People count cured from virus.
-* Deaths--People count died due to corona virus.
+* `Deaths`--People count died due to corona virus.
-* Latitude--Latitude of state.
+* `Latitude`--Latitude of state.
-* Longitude--Longitude of state.
+* `Longitude`--Longitude of state.

 #### `Note`:
 The data used here is upto 23rd march 2020 futher analysis performed on this data.More data can be easily added to keep it up to date.***last date in analysis refer last record in data that is 23rd march 2020, however the record will change in future.***